justinmahar/react-social-media-embed/README.md

 import { InstagramPlaceholder } from 'react-social-media-embed';
 import { LinkedInPlaceholder } from 'react-social-media-embed';
 import { TikTokPlaceholder } from 'react-social-media-embed';
-import { EmbedPlaceholder } from 'react-social-media-embed';
+import { TwitterPlaceholder } from 'react-social-media-embed';
-import { EmbedPlaceholder } from 'react-social-media-embed';
+import { YouTubePlaceholder } from 'react-social-media-embed';
 ```

 Each placeholder takes a `url` to the post.
 Clicking the placeholder will navigate to the provided URL in a new tab.